DREW MAGGI, SHORTSTOP

 Playing mostly second, third and short, Maggi had easily his best season at the plate.
 He appears to have sacrificed some contact for the longball.
 After the season he signed with the Phillies.

-Maggi likely will help Indy keep fielding a team and then move on after the season.
+Maggi likely will move on after the season.

 |2022: Minor league salary